EyasuTeshome/shifttracker/job-search/JSR-update-and-polish-your-LinkedIn-page.md

 Analyze and score the following sections of your LinkedIn page:

 - Header
+- About section
+- About — Featured subsection
-- About, Featured, Activity
+- About — Activity subsection
-- Experience
+- Experience section
-- Education
+- Education section
-- Skills
+- Skills section
-- Recommendations
+- Recommendations section
-- Projects and publications
+- Projects and publications sections
 - Spelling, grammar, and organization

 For each section: